anjuchamantha/EMonitor/README.md

 The sensor data (temperature, humidity, pressure, light level) are read at **T** time intervals and after **N** number of sensor readings the Mean & Standard Deviation of those N number of data are sent to the server using CAP protocol.
 So the data is sent to the server at **TN** time intervals.
 (There can be an average 2-3s delay other than TN due to the other logics and calculations)

-*Example : Take N=15 & T=60s => The a sensor reading is taken for every 1 minute and after 15 rounds (after 15 minutes) the mean and standard deviation of those 15 samples are send to the server.*
+*Example : Take N=15 & T=60s => The sensor readings are taken every 1 minute and after 15 rounds/readings (after 1min x 15 = 15 minutes) the mean and standard deviation of those 15 samples are send to the server.*

 Following are the basic data sent to the server as a message which is referred as `MSG` hereafter.

 `msg_id, timestamp, temperature, humidity, pressure, light, temperature_sd, humidity_sd, pressure_sd, light_sd`

-Other than these data, some constant data that are mandatory for CAP like sender,msg type, category, urgency etc are sent to the server.
+Other than these data, some constant data that are mandatory for CAP, like `sender`,`msg type`, `category`, `urgency` etc are sent to the server.

 ### 1.5)Connection Lost Self-Recovery